When Keto Energy Doesn’t Feel Stable

 During the early stages of a ketogenic diet, the body reduces its reliance on carbohydrates.
 As glycogen stores decrease, the body also loses stored water.

-This process affects more than just weight—it directly influences electrolyte balance, especially:
+This process affects more than just weight—it directly influences electrolyte balance, especially the following:

 - sodium